- 36 (ft.)

 Put simply, everything that needed to be done has been done.
 The boat is turnkey.
-Call now.

 - V-berth forwards with hanging locker to port.
 (NEW mattress & bedding 2008) Head with Vacu-flush toilet and hand held shower to starboard.
 Spacious salon with helm to starboard, inline galley to port, and convertible dinette & settee aft.

 - The hull from the rubrail down was taken down to bare wood, given 3 coats of Smiths penetrating expoxy, and then repainted in 2009.
 The marine ply of the subdecks has been replaced where necessary, and the teak decks were fully recaulked.
 The decks are inspected regulary and any loose plugs replaced.
 The windows in the deck house have been replaced with new stainless steel frames, and new safety glass in 2008.
 The cabin sole was taken down to bare wood, and given 15 coats of varnish.
 The boat was tented and fumigated in 2009 (although no termites were found.)
 There is no sign of dry rot.
 And the brightwork shines!